khaled-harbi/Page-By-Page-Bookstore/README.md

 ---

 ## 🛠 Admin Side
-The admin dashboard provides everything needed for store management:
+The admin dashboard provides everything needed for online bookstore management:
 - Add new books with full details
-- Edit book information
+- Edit books information
 - Update stock levels
 - Real time reflection of changes on the user side
-:contentReference[oaicite:1]{index=1}

 ---